City of Literature: About the cities

 In 2004, Edinburgh became the first literary city.
 It hosts the annual International Book Festival and has its own poet laureate—the Makar.

 Ljubljana runs their Library Under the Treetops at various locations across the city, including Tivoli City Park and Zvezda Park.
 These sites offer a selection of book genres and several domestic and foreign newspapers and magazines.

 Manchester is home to the "world-class" Central Library and the "historic gems" of The Portico, John Rylands, and Chetham's.

-Melbourne's "vibrant literary scene" includes over 300 bookshops, Victoria State Library among many other libraries, a base for Penguin Random House and for Lonely Planet, the Wheeler Centre, and the Melbourne Writers' Festival.
+Melbourne's is home to Australia's oldest public library, the State Library of Victoria; the Centre of Books, Writing and Ideas, The Wheeler Centre; and was home to the world's biggest book shop, Cole's Book Arcade, opened at the turn of the twentieth century.

-Prague's "great intellectual and creative resources," includes the book design, illustration, typography, and graphic design fields.
-It also has the National Library of the Czech Republic among over 200 libraries, one of Europe's highest concentrations of bookshops, and the Prague Writers' Festival.
+Prague's "great intellectual and creative resources" includes the book design, illustration, typography, and graphic design fields.
+It also has the National Library of the Czech Republic, as well as over 200 libraries, one of Europe's highest concentrations of bookshops, and the Prague Writers' Festival.

-Libraries in other literary cities, include: Braidense National Library in Milan, Heidelberg University Library, and the National Library of Ireland in Dublin.
+Libraries in other literary cities include Braidense National Library in Milan, Heidelberg University Library and the National Library of Ireland in Dublin.

 Dunedin is the "Edinburgh of the South", and home to New Zealand's oldest university.
 Durban is "fun-loving."

-Montevideo is a "vibrant, eclectic place" and Québec City is a "gorgeous, seductive place."

 Cities of Literature

-There are forty two Cities of Literature, spanning twenty-eight countries and six continents.

-Twenty-four of the represented cities are European, seven are Asian, and three are North American.
-Oceania and South America is represented by two cities each, while Africa is to have one designated city.

-Eight countries have two designated cities, while the UK has five.
+11 countries have multiple Cities of Literature; 10 of them have two, while the United Kingdom has six.